dmuiX/FirmwareUpgradeOpenWRT/README.md

+# AutomaticFirmwareUpgrade

+- Store it under /Overlays
+- setup a cron job to regularly run it
+- Maybe once a week or sth.
+Openwrt Updates are not that common.

 # FirmwareUpgradeOpenWRT
 - A short bash script to run a firmware upgrade on an OpenWRT-Router
 - first install some requirements: